- What is the cost of attendance?

 - How do I find housing?

-- Do I get academic credit for participating?
+- Do I get academic credit for participating in the internship semester?

 - How large is the Overseas Flagship group?